For chains running 5–200 locations

 The decision loop

 A rearview-mirror BI tool answers the question once.
-Insights closes the loop — explain, predict, recommend, approve, measure — so each next decision is informed by the last one and the model gets sharper on your specific business.
+Insights closes the loop — explain, predict, recommend, approve, measure — so each recommendation can be checked against what actually happened, and each next decision is informed by the last.

 What moved the number, and why.